-The scholarship will each be awarded to one (2) high school seniors who achieve the highest cumulative score from the selection process.
-At least one of these scholarships will be awarded to a Ritenour HS student.
+The scholarship will each be awarded to one high school senior who achieves the highest cumulative score from the selection process.
 All applicants that meet the eligibility requirements are encouraged to apply.
 To be eligible, you must:

 -Be in your senior year of high school at one of the St. Louis area schools on this list

 -Have a cumulative grade point average (GPA) of 2.5 or higher